 As a result, they can create this silk on an industrial scale.
 And once you have that industrial scale of spider silk, you can create all kinds of new materials, from breathable fabrics to better bullet-proof vests.
 There’s a lot of potential for these materials, and they’ve raised about $90 million in private capital since we helped them get started in the early days of 2010.
 They have a real potential to disrupt the textiles market.

-Propel(x): We will be wearing this material?
+Swati: Will we be wearing this material?

 Schrag: They just announced a partnership with Patagonia, so I think if you want to wear spider silk, that might be one of the first ways to do so.
 But I don’t know when, how much, or what the initial embodiment of these materials will be.
 Stay tuned!

 Schrag: We want them to make an impact in the market.
-We want them to create new products and services that enhance human health, and help make the environment cleaner, reduce carbon emissions, and make education technologies more effective so students can learn.
+We want them to create new products and services that enhance human health, help make the environment cleaner, reduce carbon emissions, and make education technologies more effective so students can learn.
 We understand that we only provide funding very early on, but our goal is for those companies to be able to find enough funding and support to have a chance to get to market.

-Even though we’re the National Science Foundation, we bring in hundreds of external technical experts every year to help us to do our own diligence on the SBIR/STTR proposals we receive.
-Just like we bring in people who really understand these technology areas to give us advice and to help us make decisions, I recommend that Angels tap into their network to find the same types of people.
-Alternatively, they should to look to partner with private organizations that have the same focus on deep technology and deep science start-ups.
+Even though we’re the National Science Foundation, we bring in hundreds of external technical experts every year to help us do our diligence on the SBIR/STTR proposals we receive.
+Just like we bring in people who understand these technology areas to give us advice and to help us make decisions, I recommend that Angels tap into their network to find the same types of people.
+Alternatively, they should look to partner with private organizations that have the same focus on deep technology and deep science start-ups.